Frequently Asked Questions

 Does uterine receptivity affect pregnancy?

-Studies that would implicate uterine receptivity as a major factor in infertility treatment success are lacking.
-On the other hand, there is evidence suggesting that the role of uterine lining receptivity as a decisive factor in human conception is limited.
+Uterine lining receptivity does not have a profound effect on the success of infertility treatments.
+There is evidence suggesting that the role of uterine lining receptivity as a decisive factor in human conception is limited.

 Is Carrier Genetic Screening recommended?

-Typically carriers are healthy individuals, but when two parents are carriers of the same genetic disease, they can have a child affected with it.
+Typically, carriers are healthy individuals, but when two parents are carriers of the same genetic disease, they can have a child affected with it.
 Unfortunately, most people do not know they are carriers until they have a child born with the disease.

 Does acupuncture help with fertility?